10 Worst SEO Mistakes And How To Avoid Them In 2023

 Avoid links from spammy sites, links not related to you, links from link mill websites, and other cheap ways of acquiring backlinks.
 Google’s most recent algorithm update, “Link Spam Update,” started rolling on December 14, 2022.
 This update aims to detect and nullify unnatural links using a Spam Detection System, SpamBrain.
 See a tweet from Google Search Central below;

-Therefore, you should go for links with higher authority than yours that are related to your niche and look natural.
+Therefore, you should go for high authority backlinks than yours that are related to your niche and look natural.
 The best way to get this link is to publish linkable content like tutorials, white papers, case studies, infographics, and other valuable content.
-But if that looks like a lot of work, you can consider guest posting or hiring an excellent link-building agency.
+But if that looks like a lot of work, you can consider guest posting or hiring an excellent white label link building agency.

 6. Not Interlinking

 Linking to other website pages (Interlinking) will allow search engines to crawl your website easily, understand its structure, and index it.
 Now imagine what happens when you don’t practice interlinking—you will have a website with little to no web presence.

 Interlinking is not only crucial for your website presence on search engines, but it also improves your website user experience.
 Readers tend to stay longer on your website when they see other related pages.

 Meanwhile, when interlinking, you need to do it correctly.
 Here are some tips to help;

 - Ensure your links are relevant to the content of the page they’re on and the page they’re linking to.